bitcoin-computer/monorepo/packages/docs/Examples/sale.md

 await buyer.broadcast(saleTx)
 ```

-### Using a Module to Reduce the Fee
+### Reducing Fees

-The example before is wasteful if many sales are executed because the source code of the `Sale` class is written into the blockchain on every sale.
-To avoid this, it is possible to [deploy](../API/deploy.md) the `Sale` class and refer to this module from every sale executed.
+The example before is wasteful because the source code of the `Sale` class is written into the blockchain on every sale.
+To avoid this, we recommend to [deploy](../API/deploy.md) the `Sale` class and refer to the module when executing a sale.

 We provide a class `TBC721` that helps with deploying the smart contract as a module, minting the nfts with a reference to the deployed module, transferring NFTs, and returning the balance and owner of an NFT.